 - There are thirteen seats on the Parish Council.
 Currently 11 of the seats are filled.
-Elections are due in 2015. - There is a Recreation Committee and Parish Council (Playing Field Charity) meetings are held monthly as well as Parish Council Meetings - A Parish Plan was produced in 2010 and priorities included maintaining local shops and services, more facilities for young people, restricting HGV movements in village, provision of more parking in centre, pedestrian safety and provision of appropriate housing in terms of scale, size and type.
+Elections are due in 2015. - The Parish Council meets monthly on the second Monday of each month.
+As well as meetings of the Parish Council there are meetings of the Playing Field Charity, Recreation Committee, Planning Committee and Human Resources Committee. - A Parish Plan was produced in 2010 and priorities included maintaining local shops and services, more facilities for young people, restricting HGV movements in village, provision of more parking in centre, pedestrian safety and provision of appropriate housing in terms of scale, size and type.